 In 1996, GITEM established two undercover squads, the first in the nation, specifically to infiltrate and dismantle gangs as criminal enterprises.
 The squads were based out of Phoenix and Tucson but conducted operations in every area of the state.

-GIITEM’s unique approach brings together law enforcement and prosecutorial agencies from municipal, county, state, federal and tribal jurisdictions in a coordinated, intelligence-driven approach to deal with gangs and violent human smuggling organizations on a large scale.
+GIITEM’s unique approach brings together law enforcement from municipal, county, state, and federal jurisdictions in a coordinated, intelligence-driven approach to deal with gangs and violent human smuggling organizations on a large scale.
 Traditionally, Arizona agencies addressed the gang and illegal immigration problem individually rather than collectively.
-This separate approach resulted in displacement rather than focused and directed gang and illegal immigration enforcement efforts and identification.
+This separate approach resulted in displacement rather than focused and directed enforcement efforts and identification.
 The primary benefit of the GIITEM task force is the combined resolution of the involved agencies and citizens, who ultimately are the recipients of the project’s services, to cripple gangs and human smuggling organizations in the state rather than displacing these problems into adjoining jurisdictions.

 GIITEM is one of only a few multi-agency statewide gang and illegal immigration task force programs in the country.
 GIITEM’s success can be contributed to its ability to confront gang and illegal immigration problems statewide without regard to the normal jurisdictional issues that affect municipal and county law enforcement agencies.